 Figures 1 and 2 give the life cycle profiles of consumption and leisure for the first and last years in the sample.
 These profiles show a plausible path for leisure, as a result of the calibration of labour participation coefficients on the Dutch labour market in 2005.
 There is some difference in the average consumption paths between the two years, but the main difference is with investment in fixed assets.
 In the initial year (2005), households start to invest in fixed assets at age 30, and 50 years later they wait till age 39.
-This difference can be traced to the lower equity premium in the later years of the sample period.
+This difference can be traced to the lower equity premium in the later years of the sample period, which results from the non steady-state calibration.